revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ## Python Interview Questions

+## Python Interview Questions

-1.How can you say that python is a dynamically typed programming language.
+1. How can you say that python is a dynamically typed programming language?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Python is a dynamically-typed programming language.It means that the type of the variable can be changed dynamically by the program at the run time, without re-declaration of the variable.
+- Python is a dynamically typed programming language.
+It means that the type of the variable can be changed dynamically by the program at the run time, without re-declaration of the variable.
-- In Python,We first define a variable a to hold an integer literal and later in the below program, without re-declaring it, we make it hold a string literal or
+- In Python, we first define a variable a to hold an integer literal and later in the below program, without re-declaring it, we make it hold a string literal or

 ```python
 a = 43 # Integer literal